Soolking: Life and career

-Derradji was born in Algeria in a northern suburb of the capital Algiers, also known as Staouali.
-His father was a percussionist and he started very young in a rock band that incorporated music and dance.
+Derradji was born in Algeria in a northern suburb of the capital Algiers, also known as Staouali .His father was a percussionist and he started very young in a rock band that incorporated music and dance.
 He arrived in France in 2008 but returned to Algeria to join the Algerian rap group Africa Jungle.
 The band released two albums.

 He started his solo career in 2016 and is signed to the label Affranchis Music launched by Sofiane.
 He had initial success with 'Milano' and 'Guérilla' before achieving phenomenal success with 'Dalida', an homage to the singer Dalida, sampling her hit "Paroles, paroles".
 On November 2, 2018, Soolking released his debut solo album, Fruit du Démon, which was certified Gold in France.
 The singles "Guérilla" and "Dalida" were certified Platinum.
 He released his second studio album, Vintage, in 2020.
 On 26 May 2022, he released Sans visa, his third album.
 In February 2025, he released his fourth album, Africa Jungle Part 1.

 2019 accident

 On August 23, 2019, Soolking held a large concert at Stade 20 Août 1955, accompanied by L'Algérino, Fianso, Alonzo, and Dhurata Dora.
-During the entrance to the stadium, five people died due to the stampede.
+During the entrance to the stadium, five people died due to a stampede.
 Soolking said after the concert that if he had known what happened he would have cancelled the concert.
 One of the reasons for the accident was that more tickets were sold than the stadium's capacity could accommodate.